-The self-accreditation option will be functional on June 1st, 2018 when the fund starts accepting investments.
-For issues with this process after June 1, 2018, please contact customer at 1- 844-73-TULSA or by email at [email protected] using the subject line: Self Accreditation.
+Please contact Investor Relations at 1- 844-73-TULSA or by email at [email protected] using the subject line: Self Accreditation.

-For 401ks where you are still employed with that employer, you must request from your custodian the ability to roll your account into a self-directed IRA.
-Contact your HR or Benefits Department for details on how to submit that request.
+Yes, for 401k investments above $25,000.
+Additionally, if you are still employed with that employer, you must request from your custodian the ability to roll your account into a self-directed IRA.
+Contact your Human Resources or Benefits Department for details on how to submit that request.